Tallround3r/PerfectTime/documentation/TestPlan.md

 #### 6.1.1 Test Plan Entry Criteria

 The Test Plan can begin as soon as the testing environment is set.
-Jest need to be installed, Cucumber and Selenium alredy working.
+Jest need to be installed, Cucumber and TestCafe alredy working.
 After installing the tests will be executed manually.
 To automate all the testing TravisCI need to be set up, which is alredy done.
 Then with every commit or pull request to the master branch all tests are performed.

 #### 6.1.2 Test Plan Exit Criteria